byrd-laif/soilMakers/lifeStylesForChange/vivariumSalonCircleElements.md

 The use of agreements creates an interpersonal container that allows all members to have a free and profound exchange, to respect a diversity of views, and to share responsibility of the well-being and direction of the group.

 ***Agreements often used as a basis in Vivarium Salon Circles include:***

-- Be modest and humble about what can be accomplished.

-- Allow space for all voices, but stress that although the host will try, each opinion may not be heard.

 - To hold stories or personal material in confidentiality and honor other material, information or decisions with a level of confidentiality appropriate to the setting.